apache/nuttx/configs/b-l475e-iot01a/README.txt

         reduce the amount of interlocking, but this did not eliminate the RX FIFO errors.

-        Hmmm..
-Appears to be a chip Errata:  "Sometimes Spirit1 seems to NOT deliver (correctly) the 'IRQ_RX_DATA_READY' event for packets which have a length which is close to a multiple of RX FIFO size.
+        Hmmm.. this statement appears in the STMicro driver:  "Sometimes Spirit1 seems to NOT deliver (correctly) the 'IRQ_RX_DATA_READY' event for packets which have a length which is close to a multiple of RX FIFO size.
         Furthermore, in these cases also the content delivery seems to be compromised as well as the generation of RX/TX FIFO errors.
 This can be avoided by reducing the maximum packet length to a value which is lower than the RX FIFO size."

         I tried implementing the RX FIFO almost full water mark thinking this might be a work around... it is not.
 Still RX FIFO errors.
 From my